etrangere/pib/README.md

 Right now, I’m still developing and preparing features for **PIB** and **WooCommerce integration**.

+Feedback & Contributions Welcome
+If you find bugs, want new features, have ideas, or want to help refactor or optimize — please open an issue or submit a pull request.
+Even small fixes (typos, readability, tests) help.

 ⚠️ **Note**: The code is not yet fully factored/optimized — I didn’t have the time to do a clean refactor at this stage.
 👉 Refactoring and cleanup will be included in this release before tagging it stable.